- Serbia - Encyclopedia. com

 - Treaty Of San Stefano | Encyclopedia. com

-- Triple Alliance and Triple Entente - Encyclopedia. com
+- Serbia and Montenegro - Encyclopedia. com

 - Gavrilo Princip - Encyclopedia. com